 Stephens Waring Yacht Design provided innovative composite construction details that hybridize wood and fiberglass into a contemporary build method.
-For custom projects, this approach aims to deliver substantial value and cost savings over molded methods.

-Improving Ergonomics and Value in Boat Building
+Improving Ergonomics in Boat Building

-For this new project, Lyman-Morse is employing a new overhead crane system to facilitate an ergonomically efficient building environment for the boat building crew.
+Second, for this new project, Lyman-Morse is employing a new overhead crane system to facilitate an ergonomically efficient building environment for the boat building crew.
 Taking the module-building practice employed on Anna to the next level, they will build the hull in four separate parts:

 - The bottom module, which is about 50’ in length by 15’ in width that includes the stem of the boat

 - Both topsides sections, port and starboard, that run from the stem aft to the transom

 Modular Wood-Composite Boat Building

 The process starts with the jig that was precisely cut by Lyman-Morse’s Haas GR-712 CNC machine from direct digital inputs.
 Once assembled, the jig yields such a perfect form that the wooden sheathing for the bottom along with the pre-made curved transom can be installed.